IcaroPablo/pan-gama-academy/README.md

 Bootcamp banco PAN + Gama Academy
 =

-A small collection of simple projects for practicing basic java development.
+A small collection of simple challenges for practicing basic java development.

 ## About this repository